mark-watson/nlp_smalltalk/README.md

     NLPtagger pptag: 'The dog ran down the street'

 ## CategorizationI am using NeoJSON to parse the category word count data.
-One time initialization:    NLPcategories initializeCategoryHashTry it:     NLPcategories classify: 'The economy is bad and taxes are too high.'
+One time initialization:    NLPcategories initializeCategoryHashTry it:     NLPcategories classify: 'The economy is bad and taxes are too high.'## Entity RecognitionFor now just implemented for products, companies, and places.
+TBD: people's namesOne time initialization:     NLPentities initializeEntitiesExample:    NLPentities entities: 'The Coca Cola factory is in London'